-Let us first identify the major sources of low resource utilization in the original 1F1B pipeline schedule for training a standard LLM (visualized in Figure~\ref{fig:pipeline_schedules}(a)), which lays the foundation for our analysis later. \begin{itemize} \item \textbf{Explicit bubbles,} i.e.~light gray areas in Figure~\ref{fig:pipeline_schedules}(a), during which GPUs are idle.
+Let us first identify the major sources of low resource utilization in the original 1F1B pipeline schedule for training a standard LLM, which lays the foundation for our analysis later. \begin{itemize} \item \textbf{Explicit bubbles,} i.e.~light gray areas in Figure~\ref{fig:pipeline_schedules}(a), during which GPUs are idle.
 This is the most notable and well recognized source of low resource utilization in pipeline parallelism. \item \textbf{Implicit bubbles,} i.e.~dark gray areas in Figure~\ref{fig:pipeline_schedules}(a).
-This is caused by load imbalance across pipeline stages (even though Transformer layers are evenly divided into stages in Megatron-LM)\footnote{For simplicity, we do not consider other flexible ways of dividing a LLM into pipeline stages, as dividing Transformer layers evenly remains one of the most practical and robust option in practice.
-We also do not consider the case where the input/output embedding matrix occupies a separate pipeline stage, although our techniques for training an early-exit LLM can be generalized to this case in principle.}: the first stage has the additional computation for the input embedding layer, and (more importantly) the last pipeline stage has the additional computation for the output logits (via the output embedding layer) as well as the training loss.
-For LLMs, these additional computational costs are not negligible, primarily due to large vocabulary sizes. \item \textbf{Idle memory.} Memory usage is also imbalanced across pipeline stages: earlier stages in the 1F1B schedule have to save the intermediate activations for more microbatches, and the first/last stage has to save an extra embedding matrix.
-As a result, the first stage is typically the bottleneck of peak memory, while later stages have idle memory \cite[Section~4.2.3]{Korthikanti2022}. \end{itemize}
+This is caused by load imbalance across pipeline stages, even though Transformer layers are evenly divided into stages in Megatron-LM\footnote{For simplicity, we do not consider other flexible ways of dividing an LLM into pipeline stages, as dividing Transformer layers evenly remains one of the most practical and robust options in practice.
+We also do not consider the case where the input/output embedding matrix occupies a separate pipeline stage, although our techniques for training an early-exit LLM can be generalized to this case in principle.}.
+In particular, the first stage has the additional computation for the input embedding layer, and more importantly, the last pipeline stage has the additional computation for the output logits (via the output embedding layer) as well as the training loss.
+For LLMs, these additional computational costs are not negligible, primarily due to large vocabulary sizes. \item \textbf{Idle memory.} Memory usage is also unbalanced across pipeline stages: earlier stages in the 1F1B schedule have to save the intermediate activations for more microbatches, and the first/last stage has to save an extra input/output embedding layer, plus the corresponding gradients and optimizer states.
+As a result, the first stage is typically the bottleneck of peak memory usage, while later stages have idle memory \cite{Korthikanti2022}. \end{itemize}

 \begin{remark} In our analysis, we assume no activation recomputation \cite{chen2016,Korthikanti2022} for simplicity.
-For clarity, we also ignore the P2P communication latency between pipeline stages, which is generally not the major concern for efficiency of pipeline parallelism. \end{remark}
+For clarity, we also ignore the P2P communication latency between pipeline stages, which is generally not the major concern for the efficiency of pipeline parallelism. \end{remark}

-\subsubsection{Utilization of idle resources}
+\subsection{Utilization of idle resources}